The Hidden Reason Fat Loss Feels Impossible

 What a “Clean” Weekend Actually Looks Like

-Not perfect.
-Just aligned with your weekly deficit.
+Not perfect — just aligned with your weekly deficit:

-- Protein goal still hit.
+- Protein goal still reasonably hit

-- 7,000–10,000 steps daily.
+- 7,000–10,000 steps as a typical baseline

-- Alcohol kept to 2–4 drinks.
+- Alcohol kept moderate (if used)

-This is sustainable AND keeps fat loss moving.
+This is sustainable and keeps fat loss moving.

-The Psychological Trick That Changes Everything
+The Psychology Shift That Changes Everything

-Your Weekend Damage Control Checklist
+Your Weekend Damage-Control Checklist

 The Bottom Line: Weekends Make or Break Fat Loss

 You don’t need monk-like discipline.
 You need a weekend structure that fits real life.
+When weekends stop erasing the weekday deficit, fat-loss progress becomes more predictable, sustainable, and repeatable.

 What to Read Next

-- The Ultimate Calorie Deficit Guide
+- The Ultimate Calorie Deficit Guide (2025–2026 Edition)

 - How Big Should Your Calorie Deficit Actually Be?